 These injunctions, commonly known as “restraining orders,” are intended to protect their victims.
-They cover situations of people who live or have lived in the same household.
-The person requesting the injunction is know as the Petitioner and the one to whom it applies is the Respondent.
+The "domestic" part refers to covering situations of people who live or have lived in the same household.
+The person requesting them is know as the Petitioner and the one to whom it applies is the Respondent.

 The Petition For A Preliminary Injunction

 As a petitioner for a preliminary injunction against domestic violence in Florida you only have to complete a form with the clerk of the area court.
 Please see Courthouse Maps.
 The Petitioner needs only to allege being in imminent danger of becoming a victim of this violence and does not have to pay a fee.

-The Decision Of The Judge To Grant Temporary Injunction
+The Decision Of The Judge To Grant a Temporary Injunction

-A judge will review the petition, and without conducting a hearing, can decide to grant a temporary domestic violence injunction.
-Thus, the Petitioner does not actually have to prove anything before obtaining a temporary injunction.
+A judge will review the petition, and without conducting a hearing, can decide to grant a temporary injunction.
+The Petitioner does not actually have to prove anything to obtain it.